Top 1Ls Inducted into the McAuliffe Honor Society

 The honor society is named after Florence M. McAuliffe, who received a bachelor of arts in liberal arts from USF in 1905, and was a founding partner of the San Francisco law firm Heller Ehrman White and McAuliffe LLP.

-This year’s student came to USF with diverse academic backgrounds from across the country.
+This year’s students came to USF with diverse academic backgrounds from across the country.
 They were drawn to USF School of Law for its unique sense of community and the Bay Area’s numerous career opportunities.

 Meet a few of the 2018 McAuliffe Honor Society Inductees: